HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/manage_global_settings.md

         persistent.session.option: "0"
 ```

-To have users return to the last page of their last visit, set the following in your custom Helm values.
-This option helps when users need to log back in to complete a previous task, for example if they lose their connection in the middle of a task.
+To return users to the last page visited in their previous session:

 ```yaml
 configuration: